oplS15projects/The-Sherman-Keyboard/README.md

 Briefly describe the existing technology you utilized, and how you used it.
 Provide a link to that technology(ies).

 [portaudio](http://pkg-build.racket-lang.org/doc/portaudio/index.html)
+        Used to play generated samples created by the synth via the s16vec-play procedure.

 [ffi/vector](http://docs.racket-lang.org/foreign/homogeneous-vectors.html)
+        Used for creating sound samples by storing values into an integer buffer

 [racket/gui](http://docs.racket-lang.org/gui/index.html?q=racket%20gui)
+        Used to create the interactive keyboard and various settings that can adjusted.

 ##Favorite Lines of Code